The Tall Blond Man with One Black Shoe: Plot

-Christine greets Perrin at her apartment's front door in a demure high-necked black-velvet dress, then turns around and shows that the dress is backless, displaying discreet buttock cleavage.
-A slapstick love scene (watched by Milan and his cohorts on a television monitor) ensues, concluding with Milan's decision (despite Christine's belief that Perrin could not possibly be an agent) to have Perrin eliminated.
-More mayhem (including Maurice's learning the truth about his wife's affair) and treachery (including Christine's defection from Milan's group to save Perrin, with whom she has fallen in love) follow, climaxing in the deaths of not only agents from both Toulouse's and Milan's groups but also Milan himself, who only learns the truth about Perrin from Perrache just before he dies.
+Milan orders Christine to seduce Perrin and she greets him at her apartment's front door in a demure high-necked black-velvet dress, then turns around and shows that the dress is backless, displaying discreet buttock cleavage.
+They have sex in a slapstick love scene (watched by Milan and his cohorts on a television monitor), concluding with Milan's decision (despite Christine's belief that Perrin could not possibly be an agent) to have Perrin eliminated, which Toulouse plans to let happen to cover his tracks.
+Perrache defies his boss' orders to recall their agents to save the innocent Perrin.

+More mayhem and treachery follows (including Maurice's learning the truth about his wife's affair, and Christine's defection from Milan's group to save Perrin, with whom she has fallen in love), climaxing in the deaths of not only agents from both Toulouse's and Milan's groups but also Milan himself, who only learns the truth about Perrin from Perrache just before he dies.
 Realizing how he has been fooled, Milan dies with a smile of appreciation.
 Maurice, who has repeatedly walked in on the aftermaths of the shoot-outs in Perrin's apartment, suffers a total mental breakdown.

-The film ends as it began, at Orly airport.
-Perrin pushes a huge Louis Vuitton steamer trunk in an airport luggage cart, talking softly to Christine, who is hidden inside.
+At Orly Airport, Perrin pushes a huge Louis Vuitton steamer trunk in an airport luggage cart, talking softly to Christine, who is hidden inside.
 Their destination is Rio de Janeiro.
 Toulouse, who has been watching Perrin's departure on a monitor, instructs Perrache to contact Perrin when Perrin returns, remarking, "After all, he handles himself pretty well."